bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 +----+----------+
 ```

 > Note: You can use `ORDER BY` with and without specifying a `WHERE` clause.
-But in case that you've specified a `WHERE` clause, you need to put the `ORDER BY` clause after the `WHERE` clause.
+If you've used a `WHERE` clause, you need to put the `ORDER BY` clause after the `WHERE` clause.

-The default sorting is ascending and is specified with the `ASC` keyword, and you don't need to explicitly add it, but if you want to sort by descending order, you need to use the `DESC` keyword.
+The default sorting is ascending and is specified with the `ASC` keyword, and you don't need to add it explicitly, but if you want to sort by descending order, you need to use the `DESC` keyword.

-If we use the query above and just add `DESC` at the end as follows:
+If we use the query above and add `DESC` at the end as follows:

 ```
-SELECT id,username FROM users ORDER BY username DESC;
+SELECT id, username FROM users ORDER BY username DESC;
 ```

 We will see the following output: